 Practicing water safety is a must when visiting Center Hill Lake.
-Of the 109 people who have drowned on the lake since its impoundment in 1948, 0 were wearing life jackets.
+Over 100 people have drowned on the lake since its impoundment in 1948 - and only one was wearing a life jacket.

 It’s a fact – life jackets do save lives!
 But they are only effective if worn properly.
 This means: